Diogo Figueiras

-Diogo José Rosário Gomes Figueiras (born 1 July 1991) is a Portuguese professional footballer who plays as a right-back for Primera División de El Salvador club FAS.
+Diogo José Rosário Gomes Figueiras (born 1 July 1991) is a Portuguese professional footballer who plays as a right-back.

 Club career

 Early years

 Born in Castanheira do Ribatejo e Cachoeiras, Vila Franca de Xira, Figueiras spent six years in S.L.
 Benfica's youth system after starting off at local U.D.
 Vilafranquense.
 He made his senior debut in the 2010–11 season, on loan at C.D.
 Pinhalnovense in the third division, which he helped to reach the quarter-finals of the Taça de Portugal.

 Paços de Ferreira

 Figueiras joined F.C.
 Paços de Ferreira in the Primeira Liga in the summer of 2011, signing a three-year contract.
 He played his first game in the competition on 28 August, a 0–0 away draw against C.D.
 Feirense in which he was sent off.
 In the following transfer window, he was loaned to Moreirense F.C. of Segunda Liga.

 Figueiras returned to Paços for the 2012–13 campaign, contributing 19 games in 1,665 minutes of action as the club finished a best-ever third and qualified for the UEFA Champions League for the first time in its history.